Goapele: Strong as Glass

 In 2014, Goapele released Strong as Glass, her fifth studio album.
 The lead single was "Hey, Boy" featuring Snoop Dogg and the video was released September 10, 2014, on YouTube.

 Collaborations

-Apart from her solo work, she has collaborated with West Coast MCs such as Aceyalone, E-40, Zion-I, and Mac Mall; those involved in the Hieroglyphics Crew; Detroit based vocalist Dwele; and Clyde Carson and Mos Def on the track "Different.”
+Apart from her solo work, she has collaborated with West Coast MCs such as Aceyalone, E-40, Zion-I, and Mac Mall; those involved in the Hieroglyphics Crew; Cassper Nyovest South African rapper, Detroit based vocalist Dwele; and Clyde Carson and Mos Def on the track "Different”.

 Human rights work

 Goapele performed at rallies, demonstrations, and various political events around the world from Cuba to South Africa.
 On September 14, 2006, the California-based Ella Baker Center for Human Rights honored her with its first ever Human Rights Cultural Hero Award during the center's 10th-anniversary celebration, which was titled "Tribute to a Dream."
 The following statement was issued by the Center regarding the award:

 We are proud to name internationally acclaimed, Oakland-based [singer-songwriter] Goapele the first recipient of this award.
 But as successful as she is, Goapele remains deeply rooted in her home community and in the struggle for human rights.
 We first saw her sing at rallies and demonstrations when both she and Ella Baker Center were just starting out.
 Today, she is still here with us, side by side, looking forward to a better day for all of our people.

 The Ella Baker Center for Human Rights is a non-profit strategy and action center.
 The stated aim of the center is to work for justice, opportunity, and peace in urban America.